The Frasier Reboot Is Officially Becoming a Series - E! Online

 Grab the sherry, because we're still listening.

 Frasier, the '90s sitcom starring Kelsey Grammer as the titular psychiatrist-turned-radio host, is officially getting a full-on reboot series on Paramount+.
 Previously, the streamer announced development of the revival in Feb.
-2021, but now, the sitcom has formally been picked up for a full season, according to Deadline.
+2021, but now, the sitcom has formally been picked up for a full season, Paramount+ confirmed to E!
+News Oct.
+5.

 In a previous statement, Grammer noted that he "gleefully anticipates sharing the next chapter in the continuing journey of Dr. Frasier Crane."